 Each IP Address’s traffic is determined by these ports.
 If you have many Intrenet user in a location, this type of NAT is very useful for you.

-By the way, there are some terms that we must explain in this lesson about NAT (NAT Address Translation).
+By the way, there are some terms that we must explain in this lesson about Network Address Translation.
 These NAT terms are given below: